HiroakiMikami/jlenv/README.md

 ### jlenv shell

-Sets a shell-specific Ruby version by setting the `JLENV_VERSION` environment variable in your shell.
+Sets a shell-specific Julia version by setting the `JLENV_VERSION` environment variable in your shell.
 This version overrides application-specific versions and the global version.

-    $ jlenv shell jruby-1.7.1
+    $ jlenv shell jjulia-1.7.1

 When run without a version number, `jlenv shell` reports the current value of `JLENV_VERSION`.
 You can also unset the shell version: